 Ultra HD Blu-ray

 The selection is a tad limited, but yes, you can buy 4K movies on DVD thanks to Blu-ray.
 You'll need an Ultra HD Blu-ray player - which isn't cheap - and some discs to watch on it.
-Right now, you can get Mad Max: Fury Road, The Revenant, The Hunger Games, and plenty more.
+Right now, you can get titles like Fantastic Beasts and Where to Find Them, Spider-Man: Homecoming, Mad Max: Fury Road, The Hunger Games, and plenty more.
 Including The Angry Birds Movie, because why bother watching lumpy CGI birds if you can't watch them in super high definition?

 If you're a Sky TV user, you're in for a treat - the provider has a ton of 4K stuff to offer you through its Sky Q service.
-There's Premier League games on Sky Sports, every Formula 1 race, 100+ blockbuster movies, natural history docs, some TV dramas, and, uh, a Blur gig.
+There's Premier League games on Sky Sports, every Formula 1 race, 100+ blockbuster movies on Sky Cinema, natural history docs, some TV dramas, various TV box sets, and, uh, a Blur gig.

 You'll need a Sky Q box to receive it all though, which may require an upgrade - ring Sky if you're interested.
 Or, sign up to a new package here.

 Netflix is leading the pack for 4K streaming so far.
-A really nice range of its shows and movies are available in Ultra HD, including some episodes of Daredevil, House of Cards, Jessica Jones, Sense8, and Breaking Bad, plus some nature docs.
+A really nice range of its shows and movies are available in Ultra HD, including some episodes of Daredevil, Jessica Jones, Sense8, and Breaking Bad, plus some nature docs.